Peace symbols: Origin

-The symbol was designed by Gerald Holtom (1914–1985) for the British nuclear disarmament movement.
-Holtom, an artist and designer, presented it to the Direct Action Committee on 21 February 1958 where it was "immediately accepted" as a symbol for a march from Trafalgar Square, London, to the Atomic Weapons Research Establishment at Aldermaston in Berkshire on 4 April."
+The symbol was designed by Gerald Holtom (1914–1985), who presented it to Direct Action Committee on 21 February 1958.
+It was "immediately accepted" as a symbol for the movement and used for a march from Trafalgar Square, London, to the Atomic Weapons Research Establishment at Aldermaston in Berkshire on 4 April.
 Holtom's design was adapted by Eric Austen (1922–1999) to ceramic lapel badges.
 The original design is in the Peace Museum in Bradford, England.

 The symbol is a super-imposition of the flag semaphore for the characters "N" and "D", taken to stand for "nuclear disarmament".

 This observation was made as early as 5 April 1958 in the Manchester Guardian.
-In addition to this primary genesis, Holtom additionally cited as inspiration Francisco Goya's painting The Third of May 1808 (1814):
+In addition to this primary genesis, Holtom additionally cited as inspiration Francisco Goya's painting The Third of May 1808 :

 I was in despair.
 Deep despair.
 I drew myself: the representative of an individual in despair, with hands palm outstretched outwards and downwards in the manner of Goya's peasant before the firing squad.
 I formalised the drawing into a line and put a circle round it.

-Although in the painting, the peasant shown has his arms stretched upwards, not downwards.

 Ken Kolsbun, a correspondent of Holtom's, says that the designer came to regret the symbolism of despair, as he felt that peace was something to be celebrated and wanted the symbol to be inverted.
 Eric Austen is said to have "discovered that the 'gesture of despair' motif had long been associated with 'the death of man', and the circle with 'the unborn child'.

-The symbol became the badge of CND, and wearing it became a sign of support for the campaign urging British unilateral nuclear disarmament.
+The symbol became the badge of the Campaign for Nuclear Disarmament, and wearing it became a sign of support for the campaign that argued for British unilateral nuclear disarmament.
 An account of CND's early history described the image as "a visual adhesive to bind the [Aldermaston] March and later the whole Campaign together ... probably the most powerful, memorable and adaptable image ever designed for a secular cause".